ROCm/HIP-CPU/docs/gcc_macos.md

 # Building the HIP CPU Runtime and Client Applications GCC C++ #

-This tutorial shows how to use the GCC C++ Compiler on Linux to build the HIP CPU Runtime.
-It does not delve into the details of HIP, the C++ language, the GCC toolset or the Linux ecosystem.
+This tutorial shows how to use the GCC C++ Compiler on MacOS to build the HIP CPU Runtime.
+It does not delve into the details of HIP, the C++ language, the GCC toolset or the MacOS ecosystem.

 If you encounter any difficulties, [please create an issue](https://github.com/ROCm-Developer-Tools/HIP-CPU/issues/new/choose) for this tutorial.